Asana/jira-server-plugin/README.md

     ![Create new issue](./assets/efxw3b5g.png)

 # Installing the Plug-in
-1. Download the plugin file from [the Atlassian marketplace](https://marketplace.atlassian.com/apps/1223378/asana-for-jira-server?hosting=server&tab=overview) or from this repository.
+1. Download the plugin file from [the Atlassian marketplace](https://marketplace.atlassian.com/apps/1223378/asana-for-jira-server?hosting=server&tab=overview) or from this repository and install it by uploading at"Administration"/"Manage apps" (/plugins/servlet/upm) on your Jira Server.
 2. Login to Jira Server, and navigate to the Administration section.
 3. Navigate to ‘Manage apps, and click ‘Upload App’
     ![Upload App](./assets/4ad1a6b7.png)